-- Focus 1: separation of IFR and VFR flights with one or more uncontrolled airspace participants.
-This includes a currently ineffective separation of IFR and VFR flights in airspace classes where one or more traffic types may be uncontrolled (i.e. Classes D, E and G), which may result in airborne conflicts and collisions. - Focus 2: improving airspace knowledge and situational awareness in Class D, E, and G airspace for all parties involved.
+- Focus 1: Ineffective deconfliction of flights adhering to instrument flight rules (IFR) and visual flight rules (VFR) where VFR flights are not subject to ATC clearance and no IFR-VFR separation is provided by ATC, such situations may result in airborne conflicts and collisions. - Focus 2: improving airspace knowledge and situational awareness in Class D, E, and G airspace for all parties involved.